-Islands Tec Dive is located in Marsalforn, a town on the north coast of Gozo.
-You will find us at one of the main roads leading to the town-center.
+Islands Tec Dive is located in Marsalforn, a town on the north coast of Gozo Malta.
+In detail, you will find us at one of the main roads leading to the town-center.

 From here we operate all our courses and diving activities.
-With the new e-learning possibilities, the classroom can be moved anywhere, ask us how!
+To point out, with the new e-learning possibilities, the classroom can be moved anywhere, ask us how!

 All our equipment, predominantly from Mares, is professionally maintained and serviced.
-Any special requests?
+Do you have any special requests?
 Contact us!

-Moreover, we have several vehicles to be flexible and bring you to the dive sites around the island and accommodation.
+Moreover, we have several vehicles to be flexible and bring you to the dive sites around the island of Gozo and to your accommodation.